loveOSS/kimeo/README.md

-# Kimeo: the missing commits report for GitHub
+# Kimeo: the missing contributions reporter for GitHub

 Kimeo is a micro CLI application (and a minimalist web client) that is able to generate a list of merged PR for a selected list of branches for an interval of dates.